There are multiple pathways for a foreign-born individual to enter the United States for employment, which may/may not lead to permanent residency.

 After completing the application form, the embassy will send you a notice indicating how to schedule your nonimmigrant visa appointments and the required documents needed to book and attend the appointments.

-The appointments include an in-person interview and medical exam.
-It is compulsory for all applicants from 13 to 80 years to appear for the visa interview.
-So, you must schedule an interview for you, along with all of your dependents (if any) within the specified age range.
+You must schedule an interview for you, along with all of your dependents (if any) within the specified age range.

 Apart from certain country-specific items, you will need to attend the interview with the following O-1 visa-related documents: